 Becoming a Veterinary Technician in New Jersey

-In today’s economy, many individuals are looking for a personally rewarding and well paying career.
+In this and the future economy, many individuals are looking for a personally rewarding and well paying career.
 For these individuals, becoming a veterinary technician can be an attractive option, whether they are high-school graduates, currently working professionals seeking to enter a new field, or even students who have not yet graduated from school.

 What is a Veterinary Technician